nikita-dev-null/nikita-dev-null/README.md

 * Terraform
 * REST
 * SQL and NoSQL
+* Virtualization (KVM and QEMU)

+and also
+* Analytics in Quality Assurance
+* Automation of development processes

 <!--
 **nikita-dev-null/nikita-dev-null** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.